EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.math.integral.md

     -
 ### tools.math.integral.quad_mult2bound

 Numerical integration using quad, where the upper bound is a vector Package: Util.integral Description: Numerical interation using the built in quad.m function where the upper bound of the interation is a vector.
+To speed the calculation the program sorts the upper bound